Music of the Gambia: Popular music

 Former Ifang Bondi musician Juldeh Camara has been working with Justin Adams since 2007 and has been touring all over the world.
 Also from Ifang Bondi, Musa Mboob and Ousman Beyai have started a new group XamXam which started with a project in the Gambia to produce new music by taking six musicians based in the UK to the Gambia to work with top musicians from four different tribal backgrounds.
 Ousman Beyai moved to the UK where he worked with Musa Mboob to set up the live band XamXam.

 Jaliba Kuyateh and his Kumareh band is currently the most popular exponent of Gambia's Mandinka music.
 There is also a thriving Gambian hip hop scene.

+The Hip-hop in Gambia started in the late 1990s.
+The first rap group of Gambia was black nature founded in 1995.
+Others crew are also in the hip-hop movement like Da fugitivz.
+They are mixing their music with their Traditional instruments like junjung, Balafon, Djembe etc...
+According to the development of the country some rapper are using the music for changes of the country.